You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 For ingredients like flour or sugar, scoop the ingredient into the cup, then level it off with a straight edge (a knife or the back of a spatula).
 This avoids compaction, which can add up to 10 % extra weight.

-5. put to work the “Fractional Fill” Trick
+5. make use of the “Fractional Fill” Trick

 If you need, say, 2 ¾ cups of broth but only have a 1‑cup measure, fill the cup three times and then add three‑quarters of a cup.
 This method reduces the chance of miscounting partial fills.